AlfrescoLabs/chef-alfresco/README.md

 chef-alfresco is a Chef cookbook that provides a modular, configurable and extensible way to install an Alfresco node/stack; `alfresco::default` parses `node['alfresco']['components']` and includes other `alfresco::*` recipes accordingly.

-It is tested on Centos 6.5 and 7, though it should work also on Ubuntu 12 and 14.
+It is tested on Centos 6.5 and 7, though it should work also on Ubuntu 12 and 14 (feel free to open issues)

-Usage
----

-Add `alfresco::default` in your `run_list`.

-You can optionally shop through the [recipe list](https://github.com/maoo/chef-alfresco/blob/master/recipes) and customise your run, though it is advised (some ordering must be respected and may not be trivial) to use `alfresco::default` and define `node['alfresco']['components']` as explained below.

 Testing
 ---